 How do you get into ketosis?

-To get into ketosis, the metabolic state where you are now burning fat for fuel instead of carbs, you need to be consuming only 20g of carbs or less per day.
+To get into ketosis, the metabolic state where you are now burning fat for fuel instead of carbs, you need to consume only 50g of carbs or less per day.

 It’s super important to check all your food labels and prepare most of your own meals to avoid hidden carbs from getting into your food since carbs (and sugar, aka more carbs) are everywhere.

-It sounds crazy to be consuming fat in order to lose fat but understand that fat ins’t the culprit here, it’s sugar.
+It sounds crazy to be consuming fat in order to lose fat, but understand that fat isn’t the culprit here; it’s sugar.
+You might enjoy this post on how to conquer sugar addiction and cravings.

-We know sugar is bad for us and carbs are broken down into sugar.
-Clean healthy fruit compote on whole grain bread still equals carbs on top of carbs which all gets broken down into sugar.
+We know sugar is bad for us, and carbs are broken down into sugar.
+Clean, healthy fruit compote on whole grain bread still equals carbs on top of carbs, which all get broken down into sugar.

-Yes.
-It is the widely accepted rule that your daily carb intake should be below 20g of carbs to get into and stay in a state of ketosis.
+It is the widely accepted rule that your daily carb intake should be below 50g of carbs to get into and stay in a state of ketosis.
+While this may seem low and impossible, it’s quite easy to achieve.

-Fiber and sugar alcohols are often included in the carb count on food labels and so you’ll want to subtract these from the carb count when calculating how much carbs you’re digesting, since fiber and sugar alcohols are not digested by the body but simply passed out as waste.
+Fiber and sugar alcohols are often included in the carb count on food labels, so you’ll want to subtract these from the carb count when calculating how much carbs you’re digesting since fiber and sugar alcohols are not digested by the body but simply passed out as waste.

 Net carbs = carbs – fiber and sugar alcohols.